yenbuilds/my-operating-principles/README.md

 ## Neutralise Weaknesses, Rather than Focusing on Strengths (Invert, Always Invert)

+Conventional advice says to double down on strengths.
+This misses where progress actually collapses.

 Don’t ask *“How do I leverage my strengths?”*
 Ask *“What reliably causes failure—and how do I make that impossible?”*

-Strengths are conditional.
+Strengths only pay off when conditions are ideal.
-Weaknesses extract a tax in every state.
+Weaknesses impose a tax in *every* state.

 Remove bottlenecks instead of chasing upside.
-Engineer systems that survive low energy, not peak motivation.
+Design systems that function on low energy, not peak motivation.

 Eliminate downside.
-Let upside emerge automatically.
+Let upside take care of itself.

 ---